 Skip to main content

-A parent guide to NAPLAN Year 9 preparation — the final NAPLAN sitting with advanced numeracy, dense reading texts and persuasive writing, plus how results may be referenced in scholarship and pathway decisions.
+A parent guide to NAPLAN Year 9 preparation for the 2027 window — the final NAPLAN sitting with advanced numeracy, dense reading texts and persuasive writing, plus how results may be referenced in scholarship and pathway decisions.

 By Braintree Editorial, Exam preparation editors, Braintree Coaching Australia